Nenkai/TCMotorfest.Unpacker/README.md

 Unpacks files from The Crew Motorfest's `.toc`/`.bfd` big files.

-**No keys are currently included, therefore this is not in a currently usable state.
+**No keys or binaries are currently included, therefore this is not in a currently usable state and will stay this way for now.
 This should be used as a reference for the time being.**

 ## Credits